 Spores overwinter in crop residue; enter the plant through silks, grain or stalk wounds.

 Infection is more likely under cool, wet weather conditions during pollination and grain fill.

-- Aflatoxin is considered to be carcinogen and is limited to 20 parts per billion (ppb) in dairy feeds and 0.5 ppb in milk.
+Aflatoxin is considered to be a carcinogen and is limited to 20 parts per billion (ppb) in dairy feeds and 0.5 ppb in milk.

 General Symptoms of Mycotoxicosis

-- Beef are less sensitive than dairy animals because they have lower feed intakes and slower digestive rates of passage, giving more time for degradation of mycotoxins in the rumen.
+Beef is less sensitive than dairy animals because they have lower feed intakes and slower digestive rates of passage, giving more time for degradation of mycotoxins in the rumen.

 Reducing the Risk of Mycotoxins

-- Prevent insect damage in the field and in stored grain.
+Prevent insect damage in the field and stored grain.

 Feeding Strategies When Mycotoxins are Present

 Dilute mycotoxin-containing feedstuffs with “clean” feeds (except for aflatoxin as stated above).